mohammad-firmansyah/tokek-play/README.md

 # tokek-play

 ## How to run ?
+- make sure you already install mongodb and nodejs in your computer
+- make a new database in your mongodb named ```tokekplay_db```
 - download the file and unzip it
 - open your terminal and change your directory to the directory of unziped folder previously
 - run ```npm install``` on your terminal